Grade 10 Building Construction Term 2 Scheme of Work

 The learners will be guided to:

-b) use models and sketches as evidence;
+b) use their model as evidence;

 The learners will be guided to:

-i> prepare a 3-minute presentation;
+i> prepare a group presentation;

-iii> answer peer questions.
+iii> answer questions.

-c> appreciate pattern recognition in construction.
+c> appreciate adaptive design in construction.

 The learners will be guided to:

-a) complete a timbering portfolio entry;
+a> complete a ground floors portfolio entry;

-b) reflect on learning about temporary works;
+b> reflect on learning about floor systems;

-c> appreciate the hidden safety systems in construction.
+c> appreciate the hidden complexity of floors.

 The learners will be guided to: